 THE REPLACEMENTS, SEASON TWO

 Back to The Replacements.
-First thought: "How on earth did this show manage to get a second season?"
+My first thought: "How on earth did this show manage to get a second season?"
 Second thought: "Never mind, I need a job".

 But things had changed.
 They had been given a second chance and it seemed that the studio had told them that they needed to crack the whip and make sure that the artists knew that they could get fired at any moment.